sql-machine-learning/elasticdl/experimental/swamp-optimization/mnist/README.md

 `plot.py` read all the metrics data produced by `eval.py` and generate metrics curve graphs for every training job in `train.py`.

-`--data-type`  : data type, valid values are mnist and cifar10.
+`--data-type`  : data type, valid values are mnist, cifar10, ImageNet.

 `--job-root-dir` : The root directory of all job result data.